libsdl-org/SDL/docs/README-migration.md

 The SDL_KeyCode enum values have been changed to defines to more clearly reflect that they are a subset of the possible values of an SDL_Keycode.

+The following symbols have been removed:

+* KMOD_RESERVED - No replacement.
+A bit named "RESERVED" probably shouldn't be used in an app, but if you need it, this was equivalent to KMOD_SCROLL (0x8000) in SDL2.

 The following symbols have been renamed:
 * KMOD_ALT => SDL_KMOD_ALT
 * KMOD_CAPS => SDL_KMOD_CAPS